October Fest

 What Am I Reading?

 But don’t take my word for it.
-Maybe grab a sample and see if it works for you, too.
+Maybe grab a sample of Way of the Wielder and see if it works as well for you as it did for me.

 Looking Ahead